Ramalama2/Voron-2-Mods/Misumi_RBPB5/README.md

 - 1x M3x12 SHCS (Screw Version Only)
 - 4x 6x3 Magnets (Magnetic Version Only)

 - The M5x22 doesn't exists.
 So buy an M5x25 and grind it down to 22.
 As alternative i think i will make soon simply flatter belt clamps.
-That way you can simply buy an M5x20 and the M3x10 needs to be replaced with an M3x8.
-Win/Win
+That way you can simply buy an M5x20.

 ###### Description:
 - The whole reason for this is, that GE5C bearings have some play in them.
 Igus ELGM05 should be better (but i cant confirm, they will arrive soon for comparing either), and hopefully the Misumi RBPB5 bearings have almost no play.